 In recent years, technology has become more of a “need” than a “want”.
 Not having your phone 2 feet away can literally take you into panic mode!
 Or the inability to be connected to the internet is a shocker!
-However, all of these advancements also have an impact on our personal finances and the ability to pay off debts.
+However, all of these advancements also have an impact on our personal finances and the ability to pay off debt.
 So, does technology bust your budget?
 If so, how do we tackle this situation?
 Let’s find out.

 Does Technology Bust Your Budget?